ECCC-MSC/open-data/faq/readme.md

     - 6-10 (any whole region): $1,800/month
     - 11+: $2,000/month
     - Plus a one-time setup fee of $2,000

+Please, note that these rates are indicative only and may change.

 For information about file sizes: